jwendl/copilot-metrics-dashboard/README.md

 azd up --debug
 ```

+## PEM FILE for GitHub

+Please use ``` azd env set-secret PEM_CONTENT ``` to point to an existing Key Vault that you only have network access to that has the PEM file content that you downloaded from the GitHub Apps portal.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a